This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 What Did Project Greenlight Offer?

 - Cognitive-behavioral skills training.
-The foundation of the Project Greenlight program was cognitive-behavioral skills training because the research indicates that this type of program shows the most consistent results in reducing offender recidivism.
-Cognitive-behavioral programming is based on the theory that if offenders commit crime due to poor socialization, they can be resocialized toward more prosocial thinking and behavior.
+The foundation of the Project Greenlight program was cognitive-behavioral skills training because the research indicates that this type of program shows the most consistent results in reducing recidivism.
+Cognitive-behavioral programming is based on the theory that if individuals commit crime due to poor socialization, they can be resocialized toward more prosocial thinking and behavior.

 - Employment.
 Project Greenlight employed a job counselor to work with program participants on how to write a résumé and improve their interview skills.
-If inmates were perceived to be job-ready, the counselor matched them with employment opportunities that might lead to stable work upon release.
+If they were perceived to be job-ready, the counselor matched them with employment opportunities that might lead to stable work upon release.

 - Housing.
-Because homeless shelters generally do not provide good living situations, the program worked with the New York City Department of Homeless Services to find short- and long-term housing for inmates who did not have a place to go upon release.
+Because homeless shelters generally do not provide good living situations, the program worked with the New York City Department of Homeless Services to find short- and long-term housing for those who did not have a place to go upon release.

 - Drug education and awareness.
 Participants were required to attend drug education or relapse prevention classes to help them deal with addictive behaviors.